How Astable Multivibrator or Logic Gate Oscillator Circuit Works

 See the example circuits below.
 They may be useful to you.

-1# Basic 1KHz clock generator circuit using CD4049 NOT Gates
+Basic 1KHz NOT gate oscillator circuit using CD4049

-We try to design the circuit to produce a 1KHz frequency.
+We try to design the logic gate oscillator circuit to produce a 1KHz frequency.
 By using the formula above.

 IC1 is CD4049, also you can use other CMOS NOT gates such as CD4049, CD4069, etc. Be careful with a different pinout.